harvardnlp/MemN2N/README.md

 ```
 th train.lua
 ```
+This will train on task 16 with Linear Start over 100 epochs by default.
 See `train.lua` (or the paper) for hyperparameters and more training options.
 To train on gpu, use `-cuda`.